OpenScienceMOOC/icon-osm/README.md

 # Icon-OSM

-Font-OSM is a custom font that we use on OpenScienceMOOC website.
-It is based on Font-Awesome, Fork-Awesome and on some icons that we added.
+Icon-OSM is an icons pack that we use on OpenScienceMOOC website.
+It is based on [Beautiful Flat Icons pack by Elegant Themes][bfi].

 ## License

-Copyright (C) 2019 Danny Colin
-Copyright (C) 2013 Elegant Themes
+Copyright (C) 2019 Danny Colin, 2013 Elegant Themes

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License